aarch23/Challenge-20/README.md

-# Challenge 20 - Personal Savings with Blockchain
+## Challenge 20 - Personal Savings with Blockchain

-This Challenge showcases an automated creation of a joint savings accounts.
-Using a Solidity smart contract that accepts two user addresses.
+The Personal Savings with Blockchain challenge showcases an automated creation of a joint savings accounts.
+Through the use of a Solidity smart contract that accepts two user addresses.
 The smart contract will use ether management functions to implement a financial institution’s requirements for providing the features of the joint savings account.
 These features will consist of the ability to deposit and withdraw funds from the account.
 ---

 ## Installation Guide